byorgey/blog/posts/2026/04/26/FTA.lagda.md

-The standard equality (*aka* identity *aka* path) type, with a single constructor `refl` that witnesses when its two arguments are identical.
-It still seems magical to me that this seemingly too-simple definition encapsulates XXX   We also define a convenient synonym for inequality.
+The standard equality (*aka* identity *aka* path) type, with a single constructor `refl` that witnesses when its two arguments are identical.^[It still seems somewhat magical to me that this seemingly too-simple definition encapsulates everything we want in an equality relation (well, [almost everything](https://martinescardo.github.io/TypeTopology/UnivalenceFromScratch.html)).]
+We also define a convenient synonym for inequality.

 ```agda